 For example, there are many websites with domain names similar to the website halsucohanoi.vn of businesses with official service operating licenses registered with the Department of Overseas Labor Management, such as: halsuco.com.vn, halsuco.vn.

-Workers who live far away or are introduced to the company do not trust and do not come directly to work, verify information and sign contracts directly.
-They only contact, exchange and work through social networks and phone numbers.
+Workers who live far away or are introduced to the company do not trust and do not come directly to work, verify information and sign contracts directly, but only contact, exchange and work through social networks and phone numbers.
 When the deadline comes and they are not allowed to leave the country, if the worker contacts them, these accounts and phone numbers will be locked or blocked from contact.

-When there is a related incident, businesses that do not have the function of providing services will deny any involvement with fraudulent websites or the locations where workers come to pay money and work are often not the business locations or representative offices of the business; photocopied documents sent over the internet can be edited and have no legal value.
+When there is a related incident, businesses that do not have the function of providing services will deny any involvement with fraudulent websites or the places where workers come to pay money and work are often not the business locations or representative offices of the business; photocopied documents sent over the internet can be edited and have no legal value.

-The Department of Overseas Labor Management recommends that workers who want to export labor need to be vigilant, absolutely do not believe in information inviting or promising jobs on websites, Facebook, Zalo... and absolutely do not transact or contact businesses or individuals that do not have the function of providing services to send workers to work abroad.
+The Department of Overseas Labor Management recommends that workers who want to export labor need to be more vigilant, absolutely do not believe in information inviting or promising jobs on websites, Facebook, Zalo... and absolutely do not transact or contact with businesses or individuals that do not have the function of providing services to send workers to work abroad.

 Workers can look up information about licensed businesses on the website of the Department of Overseas Labor Management at www.dolab.gov.vn," the Department of Overseas Labor Management warned.

-Workers who need advice, more information or feedback on organizations and individuals with signs of fraud in sending workers to work abroad, please contact the Department of Overseas Labor Management at 0243.8.249.517, extensions 512 and 513, address 41B Ly Thai To, Hoan Kiem District, Hanoi.
+Workers who need advice, more information or feedback on organizations and individuals with signs of fraud in sending workers to work abroad, please contact the Department of Overseas Labor Management at 0243.8.249.517 extensions 512 and 513, address 41B Ly Thai To, Hoan Kiem District, Hanoi .

 Source link